-The number of our common shares to be outstanding after this offering is based on 10,443,560 common shares outstanding as of June 30, 2022 and after giving effect to (i) the conversion of our outstanding common shares (assuming an initial public offering price of convertible notes into an aggregate of per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus), upon the completion of this offering, (ii) the issuance of common shares (assuming per share, which is the midpoint of the estimated offering price an initial public offering price of \$ range set forth on the cover page of this prospectus) pursuant to a settlement and subscription agreement and (iii) the conversion of accounts payable of common shares upon the into an aggregate of completion of this offering (assuming an initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus), and excludes:
+The number of our common shares to be outstanding after this offering is based on common shares outstanding as of December 31, 2021 after giving effect to the conversion of our outstanding convertible notes into an aggregate of common shares, and is based on assumed initial public offering price of \$ per unit, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, in each case immediately prior to the closing of this offering, and excludes:

-- 621,697 common shares issuable upon the exercise of stock options outstanding as of June 30, 2022, with a weighted-average exercise price of \$2.34 per share; - 428,290 common shares issuable upon the exercise of warrants outstanding as of June 30, 2022, with a weighted-average exercise price of \$1.68 per share; - 476,925 common shares reserved for issuance as of June 30, 2022 under our 2019 Stock Option Plan, which we refer to as our 2019 Plan, which shares will cease to be available for issuance at the time the 2021 Equity Incentive Plan, which we refer to as our 2021 Plan, becomes effective; - 869,684 common shares to be reserved for future issuance under our 2021 Plan, which will become available for issuance upon the effectiveness of the registration statement of which this prospectus is a part, plus any future increases in the number of common shares reserved for issuance. - common shares issuable upon exercise of the representative's warrant at a price of per share.
+- 464,293 common shares issuable upon the exercise of stock options outstanding as of December 31, 2021, with a weighted-average exercise price of \$2.02 per share; - 428,290 common shares issuable upon the exercise of warrants, with a weighted-average exercise price of \$1.70 per share; - 549,688 common shares reserved for issuance as of December 31, 2021 under our 2019 Stock Option Plan, which we refer to as our 2019 Plan, which shares will cease to be available for issuance at the time the 2021 Equity Incentive Plan, which we refer to as our 2021 Plan, becomes effective; - common shares to be reserved for future issuance under our 2021 Plan, which will become available for issuance upon the effectiveness of the registration statement of which this prospectus is a part, plus any future increases in the number of common shares reserved for issuance. - common shares issuable upon exercise of warrants included in the units being offered in this offering at a price of \$ per share; and - common shares issuable upon exercise of the representative's warrant at a price of \$ per share.